Bahrain top court upholds death sentences against two activists | International

 Bahrain top court upholds death sentences against two activists

-Bahrain's highest court upheld death sentences against two activists for bombing a convoy and killing a police officer, after convictions that human rights groups say were based on confessions extracted through torture.
-Mohammed Ramadhan and Husain Moosa lost their final appeal on Monday against death sentences that were initially handed down by a criminal court in December 2014, a statement from the kingdom's public prosecutor said.
+Bahrain's highest court upheld death sentences against two activists for bombing a convoy and killing a police officer after convictions that human rights groups say were based on confessions extracted through torture.
+Mohammed Ramadhan and Husain Moosa lost their final appeal on Monday against death sentences that were initially handed down by a criminal court in December 2014.

 "The terror of knowing that my husband can be executed by firing squad at any moment without proper notice is tearing me apart," Ramadhan's wife, Zainab Ebrahim, tweeted after the sentence.
-Both were prevented from meeting their lawyers until they were sentenced to death for the first time by a criminal court in December 2014, the groups say.
+The rights groups say both men were prevented from meeting their lawyers until they were sentenced to death for the first time by a criminal court in December 2014.

-Bahrain's government has denied it tortures prisoners or persecutes the opposition.
-It did not immediately respond to a request for comment on the torture allegations.
+Bahrain's government said the case met all requirements of a fair trial, and the initial judgment was followed by a second trial that looked into the allegations of abuse.
+"Each of the defendants had an attorney present with him throughout all the stages of the trial," said Haroon Al Zayani, head of the public prosecutor's technical bureau, in a statement sent to Reuters.

+The chronology of medical reports showed confessions were obtained "in full consciousness and voluntarily, without any physical or verbal coercion", he said.
 Bahrain, which is led by a Sunni Muslim royal family but has a Shi'ite majority population, has been clamping down on dissent since 2011 when it quashed protests with Saudi help.

-Home to the Middle East headquarters of the U.S. Navy, the Gulf island kingdom has prosecuted and revoked the citizenship of hundreds of people in mass trials.
+Home to the Middle East headquarters of the U.S. Navy, the Gulf island kingdom has revoked the citizenship of hundreds of people in mass trials.
 Most opposition figures and human rights activists are jailed or have fled.
-"Today's verdict is yet another dark stain in the struggle for human rights in Bahrain ...
-This horrendous injustice could not have happened without the tacit acceptance of Bahrain's western allies," Sayed Ahmed Alwadaei, Director of Advocacy at BIRD said in a statement.
+Sayed Ahmed Alwadaei, Director of Advocacy at BIRD, called the verdict "another dark stain in the struggle for human rights in Bahrain", which "could not have happened without the tacit acceptance of Bahrain's western allies."

 - READ MORE ON: